 - Other adults describe your child as bossy, stubborn and possibly spoiled.
 Yup, the gifted toddler isn’t always everyone’s fave grandchild.
 They can be insistent on doing things their way, and only their way.
 Read Is Your Gifted Child A “Troublemaker”? to learn more about what happens when gifted isn’t a breeze.

 How can you tell the difference between typical toddler behaviors and signs of giftedness?
 It isn’t always that easy.
 The behavioral issues of developmental asynchrony (some skills far exceeding others) and sensitivities can mask the underlying issue of giftedness.
 I look for improvement in their behavior when they are given appealing but highly complex problems to solve.
 I might invite a toddler to join me in a play activity that is complex and intense, but has been selected to modulate arousal states.
 The gifted toddler who is given a chance to shine in this environment is a wonderful thing to observe.
-A typical child with behavioral issues often becomes more irritable and bossy when given the same situation because instead of being stimulated they are frustrated and overwhelmed.
+A typical child with behavioral issues often becomes more irritable and bossy when given the same challenging situation, because instead of being stimulated, they are frustrated and overwhelmed.

 When I am working with a child that is reported to have sensory processing difficulties and I ask the right questions, I start wondering if I am also seeing signs of early giftedness when I hear the following comments come out of a frustrated parent’s mouth: